MRI-Lab-Graz/psycho-validator/README.md

 - `jsonschema` - For JSON schema validation

 Optional (for dummy file generation):

 - `Pillow` - For creating test images
 - `numpy` - For generating test data

+## Documentation

+See the `docs/` directory for FAIR policy/implementation, proposed modalities, schema versioning, and examples.